-Reading Infinite Jest is a life-changing experience, each page containing at least one sentence that'll teach you to a truly prophetic lesson.
+Reading Infinite Jest is a life-changing experience; each page contains at least one sentence that'll teach you a truly prophetic lesson.
 Finishing it, on the other hand, is arguably harder than running a marathon.
 It's about a dysfunctional but lovable family whose members are all in the pursuit of happiness.
 Classic, right?
 As to be expected from David Foster Wallace, it's hilarious, brilliant, and very, very long-winded.

-As Oscar Wilde's only published novel, The Picture of Dorian Gray will have a special place on your bookshelves.
-You can expect decadence, debauchery, and all things grotesque in this metafictional portrait of a young man who is obsessed with beauty, art, and everything else that sits pretty on the surface of things.
-As he sinks further into the underbelly of 18th-century British society, his behaviour causes something monstrous to happen to a painting of himself.
+As Oscar Wilde's only published novel, The Picture of Dorian Gray will have a special place on your bookshelf.
+You can expect decadence, debauchery, and all things grotesque in this metafictional portrait of a young man who is obsessed with beauty, art, and everything else skin deep.
+As he sinks further into the underbelly of 18th-century British society, his behavior causes something monstrous to happen to a painting of himself.

 The nameless narrator of Invisible Man will draw you in with his sometimes witty, sometimes upsetting, and always insightful musings on race in the United States.
 Ralph Ellison offers a novel that brilliantly captures a black man's experience in mid-20th century America.